bitcoin-teleport/teleport-transactions/README.md

 ## How to create a CoinSwap on networks other than regtest

+* This is done in pretty much the same way as on the regtest network.
+On public networks you don't always have to coinswap with yourself by creating and funding multiple wallets, instead you could coinswap with other users out there.

 * To switch between networks like regtest, signet, testnet or mainnet (for the brave), edit the constant `NETWORK` which is found at the top of the file `src/wallet_sync.rs`.

+* You will need Tor running on the same machine, then open the file `src/directory_servers.rs` and make sure the const `TOR_ADDR` has the correct Tor port.

 * To run a yield generator (maker) on any network apart from regtest, you will need to create a tor hidden service for your maker.
 Search the web for "setup tor hidden service", a good article is [this one](https://www.linuxjournal.com/content/tor-hidden-services).
 When you have your hidden service hostname, copy it into the field near the top of the file `src/maker_protocol.rs`.
+Run with `cargo run -- --wallet-file-name=maker.teleport run-yield-generator` (note that you can omit the port number, the default port is 6102, specifying a different port number is only really needed for regtest where multiple makers are running on the same machine).

 * After a successful coinswap created with `do-coinswap`, the coins will still be in the wallet.
 You can send them out somewhere else using the command `direct-send` and providing the coin(s).
 For example `cargo run -- --wallet-file-name=taker.teleport direct-send sweep <destination-address> 9bfeec..0cc468:0`.
 Coins in the wallet can be found by running `wallet-balance` as above.